 This is a German slang word for “money”.
 For example, if a friend suggests you two go shopping but you happen to be pretty broke, you could answer “Ich hab’ leider keine Kohle” (“Unfortunately, I have no money”).

 This word means either “stupid” or “crazy” and can be used to describe either somebody or a situation.
 If one of your friends says something silly, you could tell them “Bist du bescheuert?!”.
 Similarly, if you find out your favorite shop isn’t open on Saturdays, you could say “Das ist doch bescheuert” out of frustration.

 This expression was chosen as the “youth word of the year” in 2014.
 It means “things are going well for you” and you can use it to react to somebody sharing good news with you, such as the fact they just got a new job.
 Note that you can also use it in a sarcastic way.
 It is basically the German equivalent to “good for you”.

 Literally, “geil” means horny.
 However, it is often used figuratively to describe something that is awesome.
 Young people sometimes say “geilo” too.

-This is equivalent to “dude” and is used to get somebody’s attention – provided both parties are good friends!
+This is the equivalent German expression to “dude” and is used to get somebody’s attention – provided both parties are good friends!
 “Alter” is the original form but it is sometimes pronounced “Alta” or even “Alda”, and it has its origins in the hip hop world.

 “Ich bin dicht” is something you might say the night before waking up with a “Kater”.
 It means being drunk, although it is also sometimes used to say someone is high or very tired.
 The literal meaning of this adjective, by the way, is tight, close or thick.

-In this one minute lesson, Franzi goes through some basic expressions Germans use in everyday conversation!
+In this one minute German lesson, Franzi goes through some basic expressions Germans used in everyday conversation!